CnrLwlss/quad_immuno/README.md

 Software for quadruple immunofluorescence histochemistry developed at the [Wellcome Centre for Mitochondrial Research](http://www.newcastle-mitochondria.com/), Newcastle, UK Developed by [John Grady](https://www.researchgate.net/profile/John_Grady2), with contributions from [Amy Vincent](https://www.ncl.ac.uk/ion/staff/profile/amyvincent.html).

+This software has formed an important part of analysis presented in papers by [Ahmed et al. (2017)](https://www.nature.com/articles/s41598-017-14623-2) and [Rocha et al. (2015)](https://www.nature.com/articles/srep15037).

 Capture raw microscopy data, following the method presented by [Rocha et al. (2015)](https://www.nature.com/articles/srep15037).
 Install Quadruple Immunoanalyzer image analysis software and use it to analyse raw microscopy image data.
 Image analysis results in a merged.csv file of all the data.
 This file can be uploaded to [immuno interactive statistical analysis website](http://iah-rdevext.ncl.ac.uk/immuno/).

 ## Using Quadruple Immunoanalyzer image analysis software